akebu6/Kotlin-Notes/Numeric Converson/type coercion.md

 ### Converting Int to Long
-> will convert the smaller tipe to the larger type
+> will convert the smaller type to the larger type by default

 ```js
 val num: Int = 100